Introduction to Open Data

 • Course presentations;

-• practical examination and exploration of online services;
+• Exploration of online services;

 These methods are intended to foster both theoretical understanding and practical application of the course material.

-Course Outline (2024-2025)
+Course Outline (2025-2026)

 Date Content